These DIY paper Christmas ornaments are super cheap and easy to make, but they’ll look beautiful on your Christmas tree.

 String one set of circles onto the wire with the pretty side facing the loop you made.
 This will be the bottom of the ornament.

-String one end of each of the strips onto the wire, also with the pretty side down.
+The next step is adding the paper strips which will make the main bulk of the ornament.
+String one end of each of the strips onto the wire above the card stock circles, also with the pretty side facing down.

-Hang a string or ribbon from the top loop and hang them on your tree!
+Hang a string or ribbon from the top loop and hang your ornament on your tree!

-It might sound sort of complicated, but once you make one of these, you could crank out a whole pile in an hour.
+It might sound sort of complicated, but once you make one of these, you can crank out a whole pile in an hour.

 Popsicle Stick Soldier Ornament | Remodelando la Casa